-Performance-based reward is applied throughout the group, with the exception of those employees appointed to jobs that fall within the group's bargaining units.
+Performance-based reward is applied throughout the group, except for those employees appointed to jobs that fall within the group's bargaining units.
 The annual performance review process evaluates the level of performance achieved in terms of the agreed performance contract, across both financial and non-financial metrics.